 Preferring to get on with work rather than fighting the city, we broke the stand down and rebuilt it down the block.
 It’s been there ever since, serving a smaller and different cast of characters.
 But smartphones have not slowed down, just as the Great Recession hasn’t yet resided, if in fact it is residing.

 I don’t know how she does it, but whether rain or shine, my mom opens her newsstand essentially every day of the week, almost 365 days a year.
 Nestled between two trees equidistant from both Madison and Vermont avenues, la caseta serves a purpose far bigger than might be known at first glance.

 All the newspapers and magazines I’d nab from the stand still live on in my memory.
 Publications she sold like Kaliman, Condorito, and Memin Pinguin fed my love for the written word during my teen years, and I can still see myself taking a seat alongside her to read all the latest stories now.

-Today, setting about to do something different with this blog, I know that if my mother could make words work for our family since this photo was taken, then I can do it for us in days ahead too.
+Today, as I set out to do something different with this blog, I know that if my mother could make words work for our family since this photo was taken, then I can do it for us in days ahead too.
 Indeed, I just have to.